JerusMai/PBL/README.md

 To merge branches together: git merge ~branch name~
-To add a remote repository: git remote add ~remote name~ ~https://yourremoteurl~ To pull changes from a remote repository: git pull ~remote name~ ~branch name~ To push changes to a remote repository: git push ~remote name~ ~branch name~
+To add a remote repository: git remote add ~remote name~ ~https://yourremoteurl~ To pull changes from a remote repository: git pull ~remote name~ ~branch name~ To push changes to a remote repository: git push ~remote name~ ~branch name
+#New line